crwilcox1234/ATAC_pipeline/README.md

 ```
 10. The next thing is to run IDR to remove peaks that are not reproducible

+NOTE: if you use a genome with chromosome names without 'chr' before the numbers, you need to go into the utils.py file and remove the chr infront of chr[x] and the below statement.

 ```bash
 10.	###RUN IDR PIPELINE####
 #! /bin/bash